 Recently she received certificates of completion from the Herbal Immersion Program from Chestnut School of Herbal Medicine and Rouxbe Culinary for completion of their Professional Plant Based Certification Course.

 Eugene Cooke is an American-born father of four descended from Indigenous farmers and African refugees.
 His unique perspective is based on 20 years of growing food in urban areas, as well as work-study abroad in Africa, Jamaica, and Haiti.

 Eugene is a founding member of Grow Where You Are (GWYA), a dynamic full-service social enterprise developing local food systems in urban areas.
 GWYA partners with organizations and individuals to bring food abundance to communities that value real food.
 They design, install, and maintain multiple public and private spaces where food is produced using natural principles.
 As a consultant, Eugene works with institutions and individuals to plant fruit orchards, develop farms and assist in ecological restoration.

-With a BA in Mass Media arts, with a concentration in film, Renay Nailion is a professional freelance graphic artist in Atlanta, Ga.
+With a BA in Mass Media arts, and a concentration in film, Renay Nailion is a professional freelance graphic artist in Atlanta, Ga.
 She has a focus on refurbishment and original design.
 Renay Nailon also specializes in advertising through webpage design and development, product development, and enterprise branding.
-She has also worked in film production as a location scout, manager and coordinator, and director for over 10 years.
+She has also worked in film production as a location scout, manager, coordinator, and director for over 10 years.